Migrating to microservices databases by Edson Yanaga - Migration and technical challenges

 Delete column migration

-Interesting enough, what Yanaga states on this sections is one of the most insights that I got from his book, to quote the book:
+Interestingly enough, what Yanaga states in this section is one of the most important insights that I got from his book, to quote the book:

 Never delete a column in your database when you’re releasing a new version.